noir-lang/noir/yellow-paper/docs/contracts/index.md

 ```
 We will walk briefly through the steps of the diagram above.

-1. A portal contracts on L1 want to send a message for L2
+1. A portal contracts on L1 wants to send a message for L2
-1. The L1 nbox populates the message with `sender` information
+1. The L1 inbox populates the message with `sender` information
 1. The L1 inbox contract inserts the message into its storage
-1. On the L2, as part of a rollup, a transaction tries to consume a message from the L2 outbox.
+1. On the L2, as part of a L2 block, a transaction tries to consume a message from the L2 outbox.
 1. The L2 outbox ensures that the message is included, and that the caller is the recipient and knows the secret to spend.
 (This is practically done by the application circuit)
 1. The nullifier of the message is emitted to privately spend the message (This is practically done by the application circuit)
 1. The L2 contract wishes to send a message to L1